iennae/ed-training/labs/assign_3.md

 ## Clone the ed-lab3 repo to your node

-If you didn't generate the ed-lab3 chef-repo, clone your teams repo to your node.
+If you didn't generate the `ed-lab3` chef-repo, clone your teams repo to your node.

+Replace _USERNAME_ with the github identify of the person who created the repo.

 ```